PlexiShard/Need-Moar-Materials/README.md

 This Minecraft mod is made for Minecraft Forge v.10.12.2.1147, which you can download at [this link](http://files.minecraftforge.net/).
 You have to get the latest 1.7.2 download of the Forge.

-**It is very important that you get the 1.7.2 version of Forge, or it will not work!!**
+**It is very important that you get the 1.7.2 v.10.12.2.1147 version of Forge, or it will most likley not work!!
+This version is the only version we have tested so far, but more will be added in the future!**

 Also, go to the "Releases" in GitHub, and download the version of the mod you want. https://github.com/PlexiShard/Xtra-materials-mod/releases